fmy1993/BasicNetwork_1.4.4/README.md

 ## In progress
-### a excellent sample to improve current code about fabric
+### an excellent sample to improve current code about fabric